-Throughout 2003, Ellie recorded the exact date and time of her every sneeze.
+Throughout 2003, Harrison recorded the exact date and time of her every sneeze.
 For this solo exhibition at the Wallner Gallery in Nottingham, she transformed the gallery walls into a giant two-way timeline.
 Mini colour-coded prints representing each of the 318 sneezes were positioned around the walls to indicate the exact date and time at which they occurred.

-Throughout 2003 Ellie recorded the exact time, to the nearest minute, of her every sneeze.
+Throughout 2003 Harrison recorded the exact time, to the nearest minute, of her every sneeze.
 The times of the sneezes were noted down as they occurred in the notes section on the reverse of the Daily Quantification Records, on which she was also collecting data bout 14 other aspects of her everyday life.
 Over the course of the year a total of 318 sneezes were recorded.

 For the installation of Sneezes 2003 at the Wallner Gallery, the space was used to represent the year 2003.
 The walls of the gallery were divided vertically into the months of the year and divided horizontally into the times of the day.
 Both these axis combined to form a giant two-way timeline.
 The location of each sneeze was then pinpointed on one of the walls to indicate the exact date and time at which it happened.